-Table 9 shows that, across all eight intervention quarters, more than half (54.6 to 55.7 percent) of Health Home participants were male.
-The proportion of female participants decreased slightly over time.
+Table 9 shows that, across all ten intervention quarters, more than half (54.6 to 55.7 percent) of Health Home participants were male.
 Although a very small minority, the program does serve participants who identify as transgender.

 Enrollees by Ethnicity